arungudelli/angularjswiki/content/en/fontawesome/fa-glass-whiskey.md

-## Change Glass Whiskey icon size
+## Change fa-glass-whiskey icon size
-To increase Glass Whiskey font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-glass-whiskey.
+To increase fa-glass-whiskey font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-glass-whiskey.

 Increase in icon size will be relative to their parent container.